space-rocket/Angular2-Fullstack-Boilerplate/README.md

 ## Why?

- - Create static hand coded HTML markup
+ - Create awesome Angular2 Apps
  - Write HTML using partials and components
  - Scalable and easy to maintain